Secular Jewish Ceremonies

 Photo of Rabbi Peter H. Schweitzer

-Rabbi Peter H. Schweitzer has been a leader of The City Congregation for Humanistic Judaism since 1992 when he joined the congregation a year after its founding.
+Rabbi Peter H. Schweitzer was a leader of The City Congregation for Humanistic Judaism since 1992 when he joined the congregation a year after its founding.
 For the next fourteen years he offered his services to the congregation as a volunteer, while working as a clinical social worker for Jewish Board of Family and Children's Services in Brooklyn.
+In 2006 he was hired as the congregation's rabbi, where he served until 2018, when he retired and became rabbi emeritus.

 WRITINGS